alik0211/mtproto-core/readme.md

 ```

 #### `options.dcId: number`
 Specific DC id.
 By default, it is `2`.
-You can change the default value using mtproto.setDefaultDc
+You can change the default value using [mtproto.setDefaultDc](#mtprotosetdefaultdcdcid) method

 #### `options.syncAuth: boolean`
 By default, it is `true`.
 Tells the @mtproto/core to copy authorization to all DC if the response contains `auth.authorization`